ak0312-cu/quicknotes/README.md

 # 📝 QuickyNotes

-A simple and efficient browser-based note-taking web application built with React.js, designed to help users manage tasks with tagging, due dates, and completion tracking — all with a clean UI and offline support using LocalStorage.
+A simple, efficient, quick and friendly browser-based note-taking web application built with React.js, designed to help users manage tasks with tagging, due dates, and completion tracking — all with a clean UI and offline support using LocalStorage.

 ## 🔗 Live Deployment
 🌐 [QuickNotes Web App](https://quicknotes-vert.vercel.app/)